alexdisdier/todo-client/README.md

 ## ✅ Functionalities

 - Add a task
-- Cross out a task
-- Move the task crossed to the end of the list
+- Cross out a task which goes automatically at the end of the list
+- Drag and drop client side.
 - Delete a task
 - Saved to a database (mLab) via Heroku

+## 🚧 Functionalities

+- Not being able to drag and drop crossed out tasks.
+- Drag and drop server side.

 ## Directory Structure